jumpinjackie/mapguide-react-layout/docs_dev/content/COMPONENTS.md

 For components that accept parameters, you would pass them through the query string of the Component URI.

+Component URIs in an `InvokeURL` command behave just like normal URLs invoked by an `InvokeURL` command except you cannot invoke a component URI into a specific frame, only in a Task Pane or a New Window (which mapguide-react-layout will re-interpret as opening in a modal dialog)

 Available Components
 --------------------